stef-levesque/vscode-multiclip/README.md

 * Select clipboard to paste  (`Cmd+Alt+v` on OSX or `Ctrl+Alt+v` on Windows and Linux)
 * Paste and cycle through clipboard items (`Cmd+Shift+v` on OSX or `Ctrl+Shift+v` on Windows and Linux)

+## Configuration

+* `multiclip.bufferSize` Maximum number of item to keep in the multiclip buffer

 ## Installation

 1. Install *Visual Studio Code* (0.10.1 or higher)